sisu-network/docs/docs/cross-chain-communication/prerequisite.md

 title: Pre-requisite
 ---

-Let's walk through some of the common cross chain solutions and their shortcomings before we discuss Sisu's solution.
+Let's walk through some of the common cross chain solutions and their shortcomings before we discuss Sisu's cross chain solution.

 To transfer assets cross chain, most solutions employ a gateway smart contract or wallet.
 This contract/wallet is the door of a chain: any assets going in/out of the contract has to go through this door.